jacobaclarke/anki_addons/README.md

 The progress bar is a fork of glutanimate's progress bar.
 It shows progress towards goal of number of cards seen in a day.

-## Instalation
+## Installation

 ### AnkiWeb

-Visit [ankiweb](https://ankiweb.net/shared/info/1590626921) to download the latest release of **Clean UI**
+Visit [ankiweb](https://ankiweb.net/shared/info/1590626921) to download the latest release of **Clean UI**.

 ### Compile

-Download the folder containing the desired plugin and put it in your anki addons folder as described [here](https://apps.ankiweb.net/docs/manual.html)
+Download the folder containing the desired plugin and put it in your anki addons folder as described [here](https://apps.ankiweb.net/docs/manual.html).

 ## Acknowledgments

-Big thanks to @glutanimate for the starting code behind **Progress Bar**
+Big thanks to @glutanimate for the starting code behind **Progress Bar**.